 3. What is the time commitment required?

-The full program duration will be from February to September 2020.
-There are a total of six training modules that will take place over two days.
-Each training session or module will be a full day from 8:30 am to 4:30 pm.
-Participants will be matched with a faculty/mentor to be guided throughout the development of their projects.
-These scheduled phone calls and/or meetings with mentors in July and August are mandatory.
+Participants will also be matched with a faculty/mentor to be guided throughout the development of their projects.
+These scheduled phone calls and/or meetings with mentors will be mandatory.
 Participants will also have the opportunity to attend video calls with staff and facilitators in between modules 5 and 6 as they develop their final projects.

 4. I am interested in the program; however, I cannot attend all of the training modules.
 Should I still apply?

-The YPP will prioritize those applicants who can commit to attending all the training modules in person.
-We provided the dates to help prospective applicants plan their schedules and we hope knowing these dates in advance will be helpful.
+The YPP will prioritize those applicants who can commit to attending all the training modules.
+We will provide the dates closer to June 2021 to help prospective applicants plan their schedules and we hope knowing these dates in advance will be helpful.

 5. I am currently going to school full-time/working full-time.
 Will you provide a letter to my instructors/professors or employers to support my request for time off to attend the YPP?

 We can provide letters to confirm your participation as one of the selected applicants and share the purpose of the program and the unique leadership opportunity it presents.
 Everything else in regard to making up assignments and exams for your courses or approved time off from work will have to be negotiated between you and your school and/or employer.
-Please find here a letter with an overview about Vancouver Foundation and the LEVEL Youth Policy Program with the dates of the modules.
+Closer to June 2021, we can provide a letter with an overview about Vancouver Foundation and the LEVEL Youth Policy Program with the dates of the modules.
 We hope this letter is helpful when you ask your employer and/or professor(s) for time off ahead of time.

 6. Can you provide a general overview of the activities, assignments and learning?

 Participants of the YPP will be part of a cohort/group of young leaders from across B.C. engaged in a supportive environment to strengthen their understanding of public policy.
 This will include individual and group-based assignments and activities.
-Some of these assignments will take place during the monthly in-person training modules and some may take place in between monthly training modules.
 Examples include short readings, videos and other hands-on activities such as interviewing members of the local community to better understand an issue, learning about different advocacy campaigns or documenting personal learning reflections.
 Participants are expected to complete the assignments on time.

 7. Will there be a final test or essay?

 There is no test!
 Participants will each work on a policy project that supports their learning objectives.
 This includes producing a policy position paper or drafting a specific policy ask.
-Participants will be given a $1,500 research stipend to support their projects throughout July and August.
+Participants will be given a $1,500 research stipend to support their projects.
 Vancouver Foundation will provide design, editing, high quality printing and other supports to produce a final project report that participants can be proud of.
 Participants will also be matched with a faculty/mentor to get guidance and support throughout the development of their policy projects.